 The amount of data we create each day is astronomical.
-The digital universe likely will reach 44 zettabytes in 2020, according to the World Economic Forum.
-That is 40 times more bytes than there are stars existing in the observable universe.
+According to the World Economic Forum, the digital universe will likely reach 44 zettabytes in 2020.
+That is 40 times more bytes than there are stars in the observable universe.

 That’s why the power of human connection has never been more important.

-Business leaders know that to acquire and retain customers, they need to build and nurture relationships.
-When the rest of the world is doing this only through digital channels, the smartest leaders also are connecting with their prospective customers offline.
+Business leaders know that to acquire and retain customers, they must build and nurture relationships.
+While the rest of the world does this only through digital channels, the smartest leaders also connect with their prospective customers offline.

 However, today’s event marketing is not like yesterday’s.